AS 1670 Fire Safety

 - Detectors that are responsible for activating fire suppression systems.

 - Detectors that regain full functionality after one minute following a reset

 - Alarm zones fitted with static response heat detectors only

 Designing and installation of alarm, fire detection, and control systems

-The complexity of designing and installation of alarm, fire detection and control systems necessitates the use of standards.
+The complexity of designing and installation of alarm, fire detection, and control systems necessitates the use of standards.
 For example, the regulations permit the interim of actuating devices when installing alarm zone circuits.
 However, the devices must be compatible.
 Meanwhile, a manual call point can be installed on any CIE inside the main entrance of a building.
-The call point should be fitted in way that it is easily accessible and visible.
+The call point should be fitted in a way that it is easily accessible and visible.